Robust Label Shift Quantification: Label shift quantification in Setting

 and $X_i$ follows any distribution $P_i$ in $\mathscr{P}_X$ for $i\in I$.
 In that case, assuming $Q_i=Q^*_i$ for all $i\in[k]$, we have

 with probability at least $1-e^{-\xi}$, for all $\xi>0$.
-As long as the proportion of outliers $|I|/n$ is small compared to $n^{-1} k \log n$, the performance of the estimator is still of the same order as in the ideal case without contamination.
-Those last two cases are a good illustration of adversarial context for example.
-Those deviation inequalities also apply to the MLE.\\ This approach relies on obtaining good estimates of the conditional distributions $Q^*_1,\dots,Q^*_k$.
-However, this becomes increasingly difficult when these distributions lie in high-dimensional spaces.
-While they may be of interest, depending on the context, their estimation is not necessary for classification alone.
-To illustrate this point, consider a particular case.
-When $k=2$ and $Q^*_1$ and $Q^*_2$ have disjoint supports, solving the classification problem only requires recovering the supports.
-This is significantly easier than estimating the full distributions, especially in high dimensions.
+As long as the proportion of outliers $|I|/n$ is small compared to $n^{-1} k \log(n/k)$, the performance of the estimator is still of the same order as in the ideal case without contamination.\\ The approach developed in this section relies on obtaining good estimates of the conditional distributions $Q^*_1,\dots,Q^*_k$.
+However, this becomes increasingly difficult when these distributions belong to high-dimensional models and we cannot hope for a reasonably small value of $\max_{1\leq i\leq k} h^2(\hat{Q}_i,Q^*_i)$ in the bound of Corollary \ref{coro:conditional}.
+In addition, while the study of the distributions $Q^*_1,\dots,Q^*_k$ may be of interest, depending on the context, their estimation is not necessary for classification alone.
+To illustrate this point, consider a particular case with $k=2$ and $Q^*_1$ and $Q^*_2$ are relatively close to each other such that $\overline{Q}=.5\times(Q^*_1+Q^*_2)$ is a good estimation of both $Q^*_1$ and $Q^*_2$.
+In that case, the model used for the label shift quantification is the singleton containing only $\overline{Q}$, and the estimation of $\beta^*$ is not possible.
+In that case, estimating $Q^*_1$ or $Q^*_2$ is not as relevant as solving the associated classification problem, wether an observation "comes from" $Q^*_1$ or $Q^*_2$.
 This observation motivates our study of Setting \ref{case:predictor} in the next section.